 - 2) Having the fill plug loose/removed before removing the fill plug will allow the transmission to drain quicker

-If servicing the filter and oil pan or the oil pan/filter assembly: You will now being to remove the oil pan.
+If servicing the filter and oil pan or the oil pan/filter assembly: You will now be able to remove the oil pan.
 Remove the bolts towards the rear of the transmission first and leave the bolts towards the front loose.
 This will allow the pan to tilt back slightly.
 This will allow for more fluid to drain before you remove the pan completely.
 Note that the plastic pan/filter assembly equipped on most 8HP's may require some effort to remove as an o-ring seals the filter to the transmission.
-Once you remove the assembly make sure that the o-ring has come out with the pan/filter assembly or it will need to be removed separately before installing the new unit.
+Once you remove the assembly, make sure that the o-ring has come out with the pan/filter assembly or it will need to be removed separately before installing the new unit.

-Step 6: Install the pan/filter assembly (for plastic oil pans) or the filter (for metal pans) by lubricating the filter o-ring with trans fluid.
+Install the pan/filter assembly (for plastic oil pans) or the filter (for metal pans) by lubricating the filter o-ring with trans fluid.
 The filter should slide easily into place.
-If it will not fully seat into position do not force it.
+If it will not fully seat into position, do not force it.
 There may be an issue with the sealing o-ring.
 It is critical to make sure that the filter neck seals to the transmission properly to ensure proper fluid pressure in the transmission.
 Poor shifting performance or transmission damage can occur if this step is not done correctly.
-Once the filter is secured begin to secure the pan with new replacement bolts.
-The original bolts corrode quite a bit and it is not recommended to reuse them.
+Once the filter is secured, begin to secure the pan with new replacement bolts.
+The original bolts corrode quite a bit, and it is not recommended to reuse them.
 I recommend threading all bolts in by hand.
 You will need to follow the torquing procedure and torque pattern below to ensure the pan gasket is equally pressed against the bottom of the transmission.
 Make sure you have a good in-lb torque wrench for this step.

-Step 7: Once the oil pan bolts have been properly torqued down in the correct sequence it's time to perform the initial fill of the transmission.
+Once the oil pan bolts have been properly torqued down in the correct sequence, it's time to perform the initial fill of the transmission.
 You will add about 4 liters of fluid on this first fill.
 You will fill the transmission through the fill hole on the transmission until fluid begins to stream out.
 At this point loosely install the fill plug to prevent any more fluid from coming out.

-Step 8: Plug your scan tool in and bring up information pertaining to gearbox oil temperature.
+Plug your scan tool in and bring up information pertaining to gearbox oil temperature.
 The temperature of the transmission must be between 30°C-40°C before doing the final level check.
-The 8HP does not have a fluid level dipstick so the fill hole is essentially the level indicator.
+The 8HP does not have a fluid level dipstick, so the fill hole is essentially the level indicator.
 You must check the fluid level at the listed temperature range as the fluid expands when it gets warm.
 It is also not possible to refill the transmission to the correct level on the initial fill as fluid needs to be pumped back through the system from the oil pan.
 It is very likely the fluid level will drop significantly during this procedure.

 - Start engine